adamaviv/usec-f19/syllabus.md

 * CSCI 3907 must complete at least **one** Reading Response Form for each class from the Required Readings
 * CSCI 6907 must complete at least **two** Reading Response Forms, one from the Required Readings and one more from either the Required Readings or Additional Readings.

-To verify that you are keeping up with the readings, you need to submit[reading response form](reading.md), which should be typed and submitted in hard copy at the start of class.
+To verify that you are keeping up with the readings, you need to submit[reading response form](reading.md), which should be typed and submitted **in hard copy at the start of class**.

 If you wish to read a *different* research paper for your additional reading, you may do so with the instructor permission.

-### Quizzes

-At the start of most classes, to check if the required reading were complete, we will have a very short quiz.
-These quiz will be self graded and used to spur conversation.

 ### Presentations